The genius of America’s greatest architect is being revived yet again in tangible form on the campus of Florida Southern College.

 Rodda construction of Lakeland was contracted out to work on the site.

-“The house is built as close to the original drawings as possible,” John Rodda of Rodda Construction said.
+“The house is built as close to the original drawings as possible whilst also using the house extension ideas,” John Rodda of Rodda Construction said.
 “All masonry blocks are hand-made using a wood mold.
 Color was then integrated into the blocks, and the concrete slab has the same color dye used by Frank Lloyd Wright.”

 The home contains original Wright designed plans from the 1930’s for a style as a ‘Usonian’ home.